scalawithcats/scala-with-cats/src/pages/adt/structural-corecursion.md

 ```
 </div>

 Now a quick discussion on destructors.
-The destructors must do two things:
+The destructors do two things:

 1. distinguish the different cases within a sum type; and
-2. extract all the elements from each product type.
+2. extract elements from each product type.

-So for `MyList` the minimal set of destructors is `isEmpty` (which distinguishes `Empty` from `Pair`), and `head` and `tail`.
+So for `MyList` the minimal set of destructors is `isEmpty`, which distinguishes `Empty` from `Pair`, and `head` and `tail`.
-The extractors are partial functions (in the conceptual, not Scala, sense): they are only defined for a particular product type and throw an exception if used on a different case.
+The extractors are partial functions, in the conceptual, not Scala, sense; they are only defined for a particular product type and throw an exception if used on a different case.
+You may have also noticed thtat the functions we passed to `fill` are exactly the destructors for natural numbers.

 The destructors are another part of the duality between structural recursion and corecursion.
+Structural recursion is:

-Whereas structural recursion is defined by pattern matching on the constructors
+- defined by pattern matching on the constructors; and
+- takes apart an algebraic data type into smaller pieces.

+Structural corecursion instead is:

+- defined by conditions on the input, which may use destructors; and
+- build up an algebraic data type from smaller pieces.

 One last thing before we leave `unfold`.
 If we look at the usual definition of `unfold` we'll usually find the following definition.